openlookeng/hetu-core/hetu-docs/en/develop/spi-overview.md

 ## Plugin Metadata

 Each plugin identifies an entry point: an implementation of the `Plugin`interface.
-This class name is provided to openLooKeng via the standard Java `ServiceLoader` interface: the classpath contains a resource file named `io.prestosql.spi.Plugin` in the `META-INF/services` directory.
+This class name is provided to openLooKeng through the standard Java `ServiceLoader` interface: the classpath contains a resource file named `io.prestosql.spi.Plugin` in the `META-INF/services` directory.
 The content of this file is a single line listing the name of the plugin class:

 ```
 com.example.plugin.ExamplePlugin